Aryan

 needed]

-Authority and governance
+and governance :

 So-called